 Conclusion – so Perfect Attire “shiok” or not?

-At Perfect Attire, a 2-piece fused suit starts from $500, with fully canvassed suits starting from $650.
-Fully canvassed 2-piece premium suits (VBC/Holland & Sherry/Drago fabrics) starts from just $850.
+At Perfect Attire, a 2-piece half-canvassed suit starts from $600, with fully canvassed suits starting from $800.
+Fully canvassed 2-piece premium suits (VBC/Holland & Sherry/Drago fabrics) start from just $950.
 In addition, Perfect Attire is kindly offering readers a free shirt with any suit purchase!
-Readers are entitled to a complimentary house fabric shirt with a purchase of a 2-piece house fabric suit, and a premium Andreazza & Castelli shirt free with a purchase of a 2-piece premium suit – simply flash this post to redeem the free shirt.
+Readers are entitled to a complimentary house fabric shirt with a purchase of a 2-piece suit – simply flash this post to redeem the free shirt.
 If you’re looking for a well-fitting, well crafted suit fashioned from a premium European fabric, Perfect Attire is a great option that won’t break the bank!

 Interested customers are recommended to book an appointment online here prior to dropping by.